NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

 Sharding and system design interview.
 How dictated and enduser and have the if else statements.
 You would rather not have the reverse proxy and the clients would make a request for the reverse proxy doing that.

+## Leader Election
+For such system you might have a database to store the database, the date and the price in the database, and then have a third-party service needs to communicate, you might not want to have this third-party service to interact directly with the database.

+Connect directly insert in the middle.
+Service on the middle.
+When the user subscription is going to be communicating with the database, and knowing.
+This could pose a problem, in one machine.
+What would happen if it fails?
+This request is the kind of request that we dont want to duplicate.
+How do we ensure that this operation is only performed once?

+That are in charge of doing the same only one thing, leader have the servers elect themselves as the leaders. and doing the actions of all the servers to be.

+Elect a leader among themselves.
+Only server for doign the logic.
+In case something happens to the leader.